yanwang-ntu/yanwang-ntu.githib.io/README.md

 # Minimalist Hugo Template for Academic Websites

-This repository contains the source code to https://pascalmichaillat.org: an academic website created with [Hugo](https://github.com/gohugoio/hugo) and [PaperMod](https://github.com/adityatelange/hugo-PaperMod).
+This repository contains the source code to https://pascalmichaillat.org: a personal academic website created with [Hugo](https://github.com/gohugoio/hugo) and the [PaperMod theme](https://github.com/adityatelange/hugo-PaperMod).
 The website is hosted on [GitHub Pages](https://docs.github.com/en/pages/getting-started-with-github-pages/about-github-pages).

-The code is publicly available as a template repository so anyone can generate a new repository with the same directory structure and files, and quickly create their own academic website.
-The code might also be helpful to anyone who wishes to learn about Hugo or wants to recreate specific features of this website.
+The code is publicly available as a template repository so anyone can generate a new repository with the same directory structure and files, and quickly create their own website.
+The code might also be helpful to anyone who wishes to learn about Hugo or wants to recreate specific features of the website.

 ## Documentation